 Item 5.2b:

-The focus of this amendment is on WLAN indoor and outdoor operation in the 2.4 GHz, 5 GHz and 6 GHz frequency bands.
+The focus of this amendment is on WLAN indoor and outdoor operation in the 2.4, 5 and 6 GHz frequency bands.
 Outdoor operation is limited to stationary and pedestrian speeds.

 The main candidate features that have been discussed are: